Master the Art of Online Communication With These 4 Easy Tricks

 Rather than seeing your colleagues, professors, or managers in person each day, you will have to make connections with them through Slack groups, discussion forums, emails, and live chat.
 This can be both good and bad.

 The fact that you have the time to think before you respond makes offering ideas easier and less stressful.
 But, you also have to be careful how you come across in an online setting.
-It can be easy for misunderstandings to occur through written communication.
-Make sure you never rub anyone the wrong way, by improving your communication skills.

 1. Respect People’s Time